krenalis/krenalis/doc/src/changing-user-schema.md

 # Changing User Schema

 The user schema associated with a newly created workspace contains only one property, `email`.
-This schema should be modified with operations such as adding, removing, and modifying properties to reflect the model that best represents the users you want to manage in Chichi.
+This schema should be modified with operations such as adding, removing, and modifying properties to reflect the model that best represents the users you want to manage in Meergo.

 ## How to change the user schema

 The user schema can be modified both:

 * through the UI
-* by using the "chichi-cli" tool from the command line.
+* by using the "meergo-cli" tool from the command line.

 ## Supported operations